Battle of Rhandeia

-The Battle of Rhandeia, fought in the spring of 62 AD, was a significant military confrontation between the combined Armenian-Parthian forces and the Roman army.
-The clash took place near Rhandeia, with the Armenian troops led by Tiridates I and the Parthian forces commanded by King Vologases I. On the Roman side, the army was under the leadership of General Paetus.
+The Battle of Rhandeia, fought in the spring of 62 AD, was a military confrontation between combined Armenian-Parthian forces and the Roman Empire.
+The clash took place near Rhandeia, northeast of Melitene (modern-day Malatya in Turkey), with the Armenian troops led by Tiridates I and the Parthian forces commanded by Vologases I. The Roman force was commanded by Lucius Caesennius Paetus.
 This battle marked a pivotal moment in the struggle for dominance in the region between the Roman Empire and the Parthian-Armenian alliance.

-The Roman legions, defeated and humiliated, were forced to pass under the yoke of Armenian spears, a deeply symbolic and degrading punishment for any soldier.
-Following this act of submission, they fled and withdrew from the territory of Greater Armenia.
+The Roman legions, defeated and humiliated, were forced to pass under a yoke of Armenian spears, a deeply symbolic and degrading punishment for any soldier.
+Following this act of submission, Paetus and his troops withdrew from the territory of Greater Armenia.
 Two years later, in 64 AD, the Treaty of Rhandeia was signed at the same site where the battle had taken place.
 This treaty formally recognized Tiridates I as the king of Armenia and established the Arsacid dynasty, which would rule Armenia for centuries.
 The agreement also marked a significant diplomatic compromise, as Tiridates I agreed to receive his crown from the Roman emperor Nero, symbolizing a fragile balance of power between Rome and Parthia in the region.
 This event solidified Armenia's position as a key player in the geopolitical struggles of the ancient world.

 Background

 Armenia and the Roman East in 50 AD, before the outbreak of the war.

-In the early AD 50s, Mithradates, the Roman client-king of Armenia was deposed by a Parthian campaign into the region, and the Parthians installed his brother Tiridates on the throne as their place-man.
-This was unacceptable to Rome, who felt that their eastern border was being weakened and violated, and so eventually General Corbulo was sent into the region in AD 58 with three legions.
-After a short year-long campaign, Rome installed Tigranes VI on the throne of Armenia.
+In AD 51 Mithridates, the Roman client-king of Armenia, was deposed by a Parthian campaign into the region, and the Parthians installed his brother Tiridates I on the throne as their place-man.
+This was unacceptable to Rome, as their eastern border was thereby weakened, and eventually Gnaeus Domitius Corbulo was sent into the region in AD 58 with three legions.
+After a short one-year campaign, the Romans in their turn installed Tigranes VI on the Armenian throne.

-But the situation in the east was far from stable and after this same Tigranes of Armenia made an inadvisable probing offensive into Parthia in AD 61, the Parthians under King Vologases counter-attacked against Armenia and laid siege to the city of Tigranocerta, which was garrisoned by both Armenians and Romans.
-But the city was well-provided for, while the attackers were not, and so a mutual disengagement and withdrawal was negotiated between the two armies.
+But the situation in the east was far from stable and after Tigranes made an inadvisable probing offensive into Parthia in AD 61, the Parthians under Vologases counter-attacked and laid siege to the Armenian city of Tigranocerta, which was garrisoned by Armenian and Roman forces.
+However, the city was well-supplied while the attackers were not, and a mutual disengagement and withdrawal was negotiated between the two armies.